 More information on vaccination access to school communities will continue to be provided via our COVID-19 Vaccination website.

 This plan was developed in alignment with the following guidance:

 - CDC: CDC K-12 School Operational Strategy (January 6, 2022)

-- Washington DOH: Supplemental Considerations to Mitigate COVID-19 Transmission in K-12 Schools (January 7, 2022)
+- Washington DOH: Requirements and Guidance to Mitigate COVID-19 Transmission in K-12 Schools, Child Care, Early Learning, Youth Development, and Day Camp Programs (March 7, 2022)

 Data show that transmission in schools is the same or lower than in the community.
 Our experience in Highline is consistent with this.
 Since November when we began serving students with special needs in person, we have had no COVID transmission from classroom contacts.

 Our COVID Dashboard shows all reported staff and student cases, starting January 1, 2021.